Doorhawk/2048game/README.md

 # game2048
-this is my educational project on c++
+this is my educational project on c++, to use it you need to include the sfml library